Stellarium/stellarium/VENDOR_BRANCHING.md

 - https://ssd.jpl.nasa.gov/ftp/eph/planets/other_readers.txt

 Should any of those "other readers" be used in any way in Stellarium, then these belong in separate vendor branches.

+### example: VSOP87 data

+VSOP87 is outdated, but the approach remains the same for VSOP2013 (as well as JPL).

+The data available as VSOP [FTP](ftp://ftp.imcce.fr/pub/ephem/planets/vsop87) has - a long time ago - been manually (and heroically) merged/transformed into a [sourcecode file](https://github.com/Stellarium/stellarium/blob/v0.21.2/src/core/planetsephems/vsop87.c).
+Such a transformed file is very difficult to update should a change appeaqr in the original.
+Note that the current VSOP87 artifacts seem to be the ultimate (maybe only) version (and at first sight there were no modifications *- wow, code without bugs...*), later ephemeris iterations seem to take a different approach (eg VSOP2010, VSOP2013 using Chebyshev polynomials rather than elliptic elements).
+In 2013 (after VSOP2013), a small change happened in VSOP2010; such a change could have been identified with correct vendor branching (but was also [announced](ftp://ftp.imcce.fr/pub/ephem/planets/vsop2010/revision-notice.pdf).

+Including the raw data files would be ideal, but a massive overkill with an unacceptable impact on executable size as well as startup time.

+A solution could be to use scripts that process the original data files available via ftp, and convert the data files in a form than can be included in Stellarium; this is what very likely occurred when creating `vsop87.c`: notice how that file is in fact a huge data file with a small executable "appendix".
+Scripts should be run that "somehow" transform the VSOP data files into an `.hpp` file that is then included in the `vsop87.c` file, that in itself refers to the example Fortran code that will be managed in the vendor branch (see below).
+Normally, generated files (such as the proposed `.hpp`) should not be versioned, but it would be too heavy to put the burden to recompile those files every time.
+Instead, the generation should be left to the core Stellarium team.
+The generated header file should certainly bear a big wanring "THIS IS A GENERATED FILE" (with sufficient explanation by what script it was generated).

+What belongs in the vendor branch of (eg) [VSOP2013](ftp://ftp.imcce.fr/pub/ephem/planets/vsop2013) (e.g. branch AND directory `vendor/IMCCE.FR/ephem/planets/VSOP/2013`) ?

+- PDF/Word/text files
+- Fortran example code (`.f`)

+These files describe formats and algorithms and therefore represent the essential documentation that developers need in order to maintain the transformation scripts and `.C` files, without having to dig for them on the Internet.
+(It is unlikely that these files will change, nevertheless they are managed by an outside entity and therefore should be tracked with a vendor branch.)

+**Optionally**, a copy of the data files *could* be stored at [Stellarium-data](https://github.com/Stellarium/stellarium-data/), but we may assume that [IMCCE](https://www.imcce.fr/) (*L’Institut de mécanique céleste et de calcul des éphémérides*) can offer sufficient guarantees to maintain the data for a very long time period.

 ### How to deal with module files that are updated externally and still not vendored internally